In 2008, the United States economy came crashing down.

 And my attention, along with everyone else’s, was fearfully focused, worrying about which country might go bankrupt first—and how that would affect my own looming ruin.
 It’s like that song they used to sing on the old television show, “Hee Haw.”
 Gloom, despair and agony on me…

 I don’t understand the stock market.
 And I wouldn’t have enough money to seriously invest in it, if I did.
 But, like most of us, I do have an IRA.
-But I routinely threw away the unintelligible prospectuses from my financial advisor, and merely glanced at the dollars and percentages in his reports.
+But I routinely threw away the unintelligible prospectuses from my financial adviser, and merely glanced at the dollars and percentages in his reports.
 I had no clue what any of it meant–except when it lost money.
-I completely relied upon my advisor, running my future by default.
+I completely relied upon my adviser, running my future by default.

 Here is one thing I have learned: Even if I never choose to invest in future stock markets, it is essential that I be pro-active in my own financial well-being.
 I need to understand how the stock market works, so I can make logical, wise choices for myself and my family.
 I hope that is something you have recognized, as well.